tibetan-nlp/annodoc/index.md

 occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the user interface.

-The following example shows a use of the two-place predicate "write".
-The writer is the best proto-agent and so is marked by *nsubj*.
-The rightmost of three nominals linked by two genitives ('letter') is marked by *obj*.
+The following example shows the use of the two-place predicate "write".
+The writer is the best proto-agent and so is marked as *Arg1*.
+The rightmost of three nominals linked by two genitives ('letter') is marked as *Arg2*.

 ~~~ ann
 ཁྱོད་ཀྱི་ཁ་ཆེམས་ཀྱི་ཡི་གེ་སུས་བྲིས།